Collin County Domestic Violence Attorneys

 - Severe laceration – 25.2%

 Frequently Asked Questions about Domestic Violence

-In Texas, interfering with an emergency phone call is a very serious offense and is considered a Class A Misdemeanor, which is punishable by up to a year in jail and/or up to a $4,000 fine.
+In Texas, interfering with an emergency phone call is a serious offense and considered a Class A Misdemeanor, punishable by up to a year in jail and/or a $4,000 fine.
 You may also face the loss of your right to own or possess a firearm.
 Additionally, the charge can be enhanced to a felony if the accused has a previous conviction for interfering with an emergency phone call or 911 call.

 Yes.
 Alleged victims are not the people responsible for charging decisions.
 The district attorney is the only individual with the power to drop criminal charges.
 An alleged victim may make it more challenging to obtain a conviction if they are uncooperative with the prosecution.
 However, you still need a lawyer to make sure that the criminal charges are dismissed.
 In general, you should not put much faith in an alleged victim’s promise to drop charges because prosecutors will usually continue with a case even when the alleged victim refuses to support the effort.

 There are generally three kinds of protective orders in Texas, also referred to as protection orders or restraining orders.
 When a petitioner applies for a protective order, the court will usually hold a hearing without the alleged offender present.
 The judge may issue a temporary or ex parte order that remains in effect until the date of the final hearing, up to 20 days.
 At a final hearing, the court can issue a final protective order that may stay in effect for up to two years.
 Both temporary and final protective orders are civil actions usually filed by alleged victims.
 However, another kind of protective order is the Magistrate’s Order for Emergency Protection (MOEP), also known as an emergency protection order (EPO).
 A criminal court usually issues a MOEP or EPO in conjunction with a domestic violence arrest.